svanhoutte/wyze_garmin_sync/README.md

 ***
-**Sync the Wyze scale with Garmin connect**
+**Sync the Wyze scale with Garmin connect v2.0.0**

 The python script collect the data from your Wyze account and create the .fit file to be uploaded to Garmin.
-The script shell allows you to leverage  [Garmin-uploader](https://github.com/La0/garmin-uploader), and [Wyze_SDK](https://github.com/shauntarves/wyze-sdk) to automatically upload the last measurement you took on your Wyze smart scale to Garmin Connect.
+The script leverage  [Garth](https://github.com/matin/garth), and [Wyze_SDK](https://github.com/shauntarves/wyze-sdk) to automatically upload the last measurement you took on your Wyze smart scale to Garmin Connect.

-The solution has been updated to support 2FA and now auto-discover the scale.
-Additionally in order to improve portability and have a more plug and play solution you can now enjoy a docker version
+The V2.0.0 is 100% python based and doesn't require anymore a shell script.
+Support 2FA for Garmin and Wyze and scale auto-discovery.
+Python package is not yet available but docker version is available on alpine python based image.

 ## Authentication

+**Wyze authentication**
 Login/Pass/TOTP is not working anymore Wyze requires an API key and id to log in Visit the Wyze developer API portal to generate an API ID/KEY: https://developer-api-console.wyze.com/#/apikey/view

+**Garmin authentication**
-For garmin authentication with 2FA :
+For Garmin authentication with 2FA :
-First run the docker compose this way : docker compose run --rm wyzegarminconnect
+First run the docker compose this way :

+    docker compose run --rm wyzegarminconnect

-You ll be prompted for the MFA code, enter it, this will create the token that will be valid for one year.
+You ll be prompted for the 2FA code, enter it, this will create the token that will be valid for one year.
-Once the token is created you don't have to authenticate again as long as the token is valid and you can run the docker compose run -d
+Once the token is created you don't have to authenticate again as long as the token is valid and you can run the

+    docker compose run -d
+    docker compose logs -f

 ## Install through docker compose